 Welcome to Spring Lake Park Schools!
 We are a vibrant school community serving about 5,700 students from suburbs in the northern Minneapolis-St. Paul metropolitan area.

-Each student at Park Terrace Elementary School is known by name, strength, interest and need, leading to personalized student work and learning experiences.
+Each student in Spring Lake Park Schools is known by name, strength, interest and need, leading to personalized student work and learning experiences!

 We continue to expand our STEM learning for each student in Spring Lake Park Schools.
 We are redesigning traditional learning experiences and transforming our classrooms to help our students become creators, designers, inventors, thinkers and leaders.

-One of our top priorities is to maintain low class sizes.
-Our class sizes at elementary grade levels are among the lowest in the metro area and among neighboring districts.
+We continue to prioritize investing in teaching and specialist positions to maintain low class sizes.
+Our class sizes at all grade levels are among the lowest in the metro area and among neighboring districts.